 Spring is really and truly here, patient families.
 We could not be happier to be gathering ideas for free spring festivals, rambles through sculpture parks and outdoor free play.
 We’ve also got suggestions for celebrating Mom on Mother’s Day weekend and kicking off the summer season over Memorial Day.
 For FREE events, please check our Family Fun Calendar.

-Open houses include concerts geared towards kids (including wiggle room and close proximity to the performers onstage – the Jolly Pops in this instance, celebrating the release of their new CD), a chance to play with instruments, snacks and more.
-5/5/18, 10am & 11am concerts.
+Open houses include concerts geared towards kids (including wiggle room and close proximity to the performers onstage, a chance to play with instruments, snacks and more.
+This month’s performance will be Peter and the Wolf.
+5/4/19, 10am & 11am concerts.

 Each second Saturday of the month, MIA invites families to come enjoy art through themed activities and cultural events.
 In addition to these extras, the galleries can be explored through tours, a gallery hunt and the Art Cart.
-May’s Family Day features that most versatile of construction materials – cardboard!
 What will your kids dream up to take home?
-5/13/18, 11am-5pm.
+5/11/19, 11am-5pm.

 3) Caponi Art Park | Eagan